ChristianPaoloDagdag/cat-browser/README.md

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

-Create a .env file inside the root folder, copy the .env content from the sent email then paste it in the .env file.
+Create a `.env` file inside the root folder, copy the `.env variables` from the email sent then paste it in the `.env` file.

 Installation: